thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

     raises an error.

 - Lambda-abstractions can be defined with patterns.
-    Those patterns only exists for records and are of the form `{ <pattern-field>, $\cdots$, <pattern-field> }`
+    Patterns only exists for records and are of the form `{ <pattern-field>, $\cdots$, <pattern-field> }`
     or
     `{ <pattern-field>, $\cdots$, <pattern-field>, "..." }`, with the
     `<pattern-field>` construct of the form `<ident>` or `<ident> ? <expr>` (which specifies a default value in case the field is absent).

-    In contrary to most languages where the capture variable may be different from the name of the field (for example in OCaml, a pattern matching e record would be of the form `{ x = fieldname1; y = fieldname2; }` and the pattern `{ x; y }` is nothing but syntactic sugar for `{ x = x; y = y }`),
+    Contrary to most languages where the capture variable may be different from the name of the field (for example in OCaml, a pattern matching e record would be of the form `{ x = fieldname1; y = fieldname2; }` and the pattern `{ x; y }` is nothing but syntactic sugar for `{ x = x; y = y }`),